 The previous employer.
 Companies will ask about previous employers and previous positions, often times in an open-ended way.
 I’ve had clients ask candidates what their favorite and least favorite jobs were and why.
 The important principle is that you never want to say something negative about a previous employer.
 If you sound disgruntled and bitter about a previous employer, many companies will be skeptical that you may be disgruntled and bitter towards your next employer as well.
 Again, I’d advise that when you speak of things that were low points in your career, always put a positive spin on the situation.
 What YOU learned is a much better focus than what you feel your employer did wrong.

-So, while you must focus on your strengths and accomplishments while preparing for an interview, I’d encourage you to also identify some pitfalls in your resume that might come up in an interview.
-Being prepared to honestly and tactfully address those questions will help keep you on the right trail!
+So, while you must focus on your strengths and accomplishments while preparing for an interview, I’d encourage you to also identify these 3 interview pitfalls or others in your resume that might come up.
+Being prepared to honestly and tactfully address those questions will help keep you on the right trail.